aimeos/aimeos-docs/src/frontend/html/locale-components.md

 ## Templates

-You can adapt the templates for the locale select component and their subparts by overwriting the templates in you own extension or configuring alternative template names:
+You can adapt the templates for the locale select component and their subparts by overwriting the templates in your own extension or configuring alternative template names:

 * [template body for the select component](../../config/client-html/locale-select.md#template-body)
 * [template header for the select component](../../config/client-html/locale-select.md#template-header)